amitxv/PC-Tuning/docs/physical-setup.md

 ## General

-- A SSD/NVMe is mandatory in the modern day due to the unreliability, degraded performance and excessive EMI of HDDs

-    - Ensure that there is always a sufficient amount of free space, investing in larger storage can help with this
+- A SSD/NVMe is mandatory in the modern day due to the unreliability, degraded performance and excessive EMI of HDDs.
+Ensure that there is always a sufficient amount of free space as [SSDs slow down as they are filled up](https://www.howtogeek.com/165542/why-solid-state-drives-slow-down-as-you-fill-them-up)

-- Check condition of storage devices with [CrystalDiskInfo](https://crystalmark.info/en/software/crystaldiskinfo) and [CrystalDiskMark](https://crystalmark.info/en/software/crystaldiskmark)

-    - When purchasing a new drive, check the total host read/writes to determine whether it is unused
+- Check the general condition of storage devices with [CrystalDiskInfo](https://crystalmark.info/en/software/crystaldiskinfo) and [CrystalDiskMark](https://crystalmark.info/en/software/crystaldiskmark).
+When purchasing a new drive, check the total host read/writes to determine whether it is unused

 - Update firmware for storage devices